phiphase/dsp_audio_filter/README.md

 * Make sure the Pico-2 module's USB and debug connectors can be easily accessed.

 ## PROGRAMMING
 It is probably best to follow the Pico-2 getting started guide https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf.
 Start by installing Microsoft VS Code.
-Instal the Pico project plug-in, clone the software repo and compile/install the code.
+Install the Pico project plug-in, clone the software repo and compile/install the code.
 You'll need to flash the Pico-2 using the USB cable.
 Alternatively, download dsp_audio_filter_build.zip, de-compress it and use your favourite tool to upload to the target.
+There are numerous web-sites that show you how to upload the binaries to a Rasberry Pi Pico board.

 ## PHOTOS
 Below are some photos of the finished DSP audio filter.